awais416/RESTful-API-using-Nodejs-and-expressjs/README.md

 ## Summary
 This is a complete RESTFUL api using nodejs and expressjs which uses all http verbs(GET, POST, PUT, DELETE, PATCH).
-I implemented this backend functionality to my app that i am making using MEANSTACK.
+I implemented this backend functionality to integrate it with my app using MEANSTACK.

 **bookRoute.js**
 This is the main file in Routes directory which contains the functionality of http verbs